 Licensed pharmacist, PhD

 Nhomsai Hagen studied pharmacy at the Martin-Luther University in Halle/Saale.
 During her internship year (Pharmazeutin im Praktikum) she worked in the hospital pharmacy of the Diakonie-Klinikum in Schwäbisch Hall.
 She obtained her license (Approbation) in May 2014 and subsequently worked in a pharmacy.
 She is a member of "Apotheker ohne Grenzen” (Pharmacists without Borders) and travelled to the Philippines for a mission in February 2017.
 After taking part in the course „Pharmacy in Global Health“ at the University of Tübingen, she started her PhD project on the quality and availability of medicines in developing countries under supervision of Prof. Dr. Lutz Heide.
 The focus of her work was on medicines for maternal and child health in Africa.
-She successfully completed her PhD in November 2020.
+She successfully completed her PhD in November 2020, and was awarded the "Deutscher Studienpreis" of the Körber Foundation in 2021 for the scientific excellence and the high social relevance of her dissertation.

 Licensed pharmacist, MSc